w3c/webextensions/proposals/security_info_web_request.md

 * The full certificate chain (`CertificateInfo[]`).
 * Specific TLS parameters (e.g., protocol version, cipher suite).
 * Additional properties like `isDomainMismatch` or `isEV`.
+* `securityInfo` object in `webRequest.onErrorOccurred` to allow extensions to measure connection failures and debug it.